Hoyt–Schermerhorn Streets station: Exits

 There are three exits.
 One is within a building and goes to the northwestern corner of Bond and Schermerhorn Streets; it connects to fare control via a corridor.
 Another goes to the middle of the block between Hoyt and Bond Streets and is built inside 225 Schermerhorn Street.
 The third exit goes close to the northeastern corner of Hoyt and Schermerhorn Streets and is built inside 209 Schermerhorn Street (also known as 45 Hoyt Street, or Hoyt & Horn).
-The third exit contains an elevator from street level to the mezzanine, which was opened in September 2018 as part of the construction of Hoyt & Horn.
+The third exit contains an elevator from street level to the mezzanine.

 In addition to the open entrances, there are numerous sealed passages and exits; a count indicated eight closed street stairs.
 One was built into 189 Schermerhorn Street, but may have been demolished when a new building was erected.
 Another was built into the building occupying 227 to 253 Schermerhorn Street.
 Two more were built into 33 Bond Street, but one may have been demolished when a new building was made.
 Another led to the southwestern corner of Hoyt and Schermerhorn Streets, but is sealed on street level.
 Another led to the southeastern corner of Bond and Schermerhorn Streets, but is also sealed on street level.
 There is a closed passage next to the open Bond Street exit that leads to a street stair on the southwestern corner of Bond and Livingston Streets, one block north of Schermerhorn Street.
 This passage to Livingston Street further led to the now-defunct Loeser's Department Store, which eventually became a McCrory's.
 Part of the mezzanine tilework at this location still features navy blue and gold Art Deco designs, including large plaques bearing the store's logo.
 These had previously been shop windows.

 Service patterns

 In popular culture

 The unused portions of the Hoyt–Schermerhorn Streets station have appeared in several films, TV episodes, and videos.
 The station was featured in The Wiz (1978) in which the characters find themselves in a strange Emerald city subway with evil monsters such as chomping trashcans and subway columns that move and try to trap the characters.
 The station was also featured in the Eddie Murphy comedy Coming to America (1988), as well as in Teenage Mutant Ninja Turtles (1990).
-The Warriors (1979), Crocodile Dundee (1986) and Crocodile Dundee II (1988), and The Taking of Pelham 123 (2009) have also filmed at Hoyt–Schermerhorn Streets.
+The Warriors (1979), Nighthawks (1981), Crocodile Dundee (1986) and Crocodile Dundee II (1988), and The Taking of Pelham 123 (2009) have also filmed at Hoyt–Schermerhorn Streets.

 The Hoyt–Schermerhorn Streets station's mezzanine was the main setting for the filming of Michael Jackson's music video/short film for his hit 1987 single "Bad", as well as "Weird Al" Yankovic's parody, "Fat".
 The opening scene of the Law & Order episode "Subterranean Homeboy Blues" (1990) was filmed in this station.
 The station is referenced in the title of Leikeli47's song "Hoyt and Schermerhorn" from Acrylic.
+The station is also mentioned in Soul Coughing's song "The Brooklynites" from the Blue in the Face movie soundtrack.